zhdk/TPF-JAM-TOOL/README.md

 1. First, set up your Audio Interface and Hardware components, e.g.
 	- Mic (CH1)
 	- Instrument (Keyboard) (CH2)
-2. Make sure that your hardware works correctly with your Mac/PC
+2. Make sure that your hardware works correctly with your Mac
 3. Create an Aggregate (Mac) and name it as shown in the following picture.
-The correct order of components is crucial. (for Windows take [Virtual cable](https://vb-audio.com/Services/licensing.htm) (Donate $)
+The correct order of components is crucial.
 4. You get all the needed information, like the server address, room, and link to Livelab, by mail invitation from Bandleader.
-5. Open Reaper, then choose "Setting" -> "Device" and select your 'Aggregate TPF-JAM-TOOL'.
+5. Open Reaper, then choose "Settings" -> "Device" and select your 'Aggregate TPF-JAM-TOOL'.
 6. The left toolbar of the Reaper template contains all the necessary functions for a telematic connection.
 7. Press the button 'tpf-client on'
 8. In 'tpf-client,' go to Settings and add your <location-name> and the <jamming-room-name>.